entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      ensure that this is accessible using the default routing suffix of your Entando Operator Deployment, or a DNS name previously registered with your DNS provider.
 Keep in mind that EntandoPlugins linked to this app will also be made available on this host.
-* `spec.parameters` is a Map of environment variables to pass to the EntandoApp Docker image.
-For example, this could be used to provide connection details for custom datasources or message queues as discussed in the [custom datasources tutorial](../../tutorials/customize-the-platform/change-default-datasources-and-connections/tutorials/how-to-configure-custom-datasource).
+* `spec.environmentVariables` is a Map of environment variables to pass to the EntandoApp Docker image.
+For example, this could be used to provide connection details for custom datasources or message queues as discussed in the [custom datasources tutorial](../../tutorials/customize-the-platform/change-default-datasources-and-connections/).
 Also note that all of the
      [Spring variables in an Entando project](https://github.com/entando-k8s/entando-de-app/blob/master/src/main/conf/systemParams.properties)
      can also be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
      These parameters are applied to the container's environment variables after all variables have been calculated.